bhurtyalkritan/bankingSystem/README.md

 ## Overview

-This comprehensive C++ project simulates a banking system, designed to emulate real-world financial operations within a console-based application.
+This C++ project simulates a banking system, designed to emulate real-world financial operations within a console-based application.
 It allows for user interaction through a menu-driven interface, facilitating account management, financial transactions, interest accrual, and stock market investments.

 ## Detailed Features